MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 To use Marten and PostgreSQL as saga persistence, you need to install `MassTransit.Marten` NuGet package and add some code.

-First, your saga state class needs to mark the correlationId property with the `[Identity]` arrtibute.
+First, your saga state class needs to mark the correlationId property with the `[Identity]` attribute.
 By this you inform Marten that correlationId will be used as the primary key.

 ```csharp